-- B.A.
-Provide community-wide development and design standards, and guidelines that promote the preservation, maintenance, and new construction of development that is compatible with the established residential scales and architectural styles; - C.B.
-Prevent the loss of established residential structures and architectural forms that define Chapman Woods with the replacement of large-scale and out-of-context building forms (commonly referred to as "mansionization"); and, - D.C.
-Regulate the placement of buildings on residential properties to support transitions and buffers between properties and the public right-of-way that protect the light, air, and privacy of existing residences.
+- 22.362.010 Purpose.
+The Chapman Woods Community Standards District ("CSD") is established to: - A. Provide community-wide development and design standards, and guidelines that promote the preservation, maintenance, and new construction of development that is compatible with the established residential scales and architectural styles; - B. Prevent the loss of established residential structures and architectural forms that define Chapman Woods with the replacement of large-scale and out-of-context building forms (commonly referred to as mansionization); and,

+C. Regulate the placement of buildings on residential properties to support transitions and buffers between properties and the public right-of-way that protect the light, air, and privacy of existing residences.